CNCFlora/Assessment/README.md

 # Assessment

-CNCFlora app to handle the assessments, a simple list of species to work upon for the other apps.
+CNCFlora app to handle the risk assessments.

 ## Deployment